Pete Johnson (American football, born 1954): College career

 Johnson played fullback for the Ohio State Buckeyes from 1973 through 1976.
 In 1973, starting fullback Champ Henson was injured and converted linebacker Bruce Elia was named to start in Henson's place.
 By the end of that season, freshman Johnson had worked his way up the depth chart.
 Elia returned to the linebacker corps in 1974, and Henson along with Johnson alternated at fullback.

 Although two-time Heisman Trophy winner Archie Griffin got most of the carries at tailback from 1972 to 1975, the Ohio State fullbacks still got the ball frequently and were expected to be major contributors, particularly in short-yardage situations.
-In 1972 the team's leading scorer was Henson, and in 1973 it was Elia.
+In 1972, the team's leading scorer was Henson, and in 1973 it was Elia.
 Johnson's best season was in 1975.
 Even though Griffin led the team with 1,450 rushing yards, Johnson still rushed for 1,059 yards and set single season records for rushing touchdowns (25) and scoring (156 points).

 One of Johnson's more notable performances was in his junior season against North Carolina.
 While Griffin rushed for 157 yards, Johnson rushed for 148 yards and set a school record with five touchdowns.
 He finished his career at Ohio State with 2,308 rushing yards and a school record 58 touchdowns (also a Big Ten Conference record).
-His 348 points was a Buckeyes' record until surpassed by kicker Mike Nugent's 356 points 2004.
+His 348 points was a Buckeyes' record until he was surpassed by kicker Mike Nugent's 356 points in 2004.

-In 2000, Johnson was selected for the Buckeyes All-Century Team, and he was inducted into the Ohio State University Athletics Hall of Fame in 2007, presented during halftime of the Akron game on September 8.
+In 2000, Johnson was selected for the Buckeyes All-Century Team.
+In 2007, he was inducted into the Ohio State University Athletics Hall of Fame (with the official induction occurring on September 7) and the Rose Bowl Hall of Fame.